linas/i370-bigfoot/docker/README.md

 `/usr/local/bin`.
 For example, the assembler is named `i370-ibm-linux-as`.

+At this time, the container has a working versions of:
+* `binutils-2.43` which is the latest version
+* `gcc-3.4.6` which is the last version to support i370

 A short docker cheat sheet:
 * `docker images`
 * `docker rmi <image-hex>`